Kyle01/Better-Billboard/readme.md

 5. Change directory to the bin of the virtual environment `$ cd .venv/bin/`
 6. Start the virtual environment `$ source activate`
 7. Change directory back to the api folder with `$ cd ../.. `
-8. Install the requirements `pip in`stall -r requirements.txt`
+8. Install the requirements `pip install -r requirements.txt`
 9. Start the flask server with `flask --debug run`
 10. Server will be running on http://127.0.0.1:5000

 ## Frontend
 1. Ensure node installed with `$ node --version`.
 The project supports node 20.10.0
+2. Go the frontend folder `$ cd web-app`
-2. Install the frontend with `$ npm i`
+3. Install the frontend with `$ npm i`
-3. Start up the server with `$ pnpm dev`
+4. Start up the server with `$ pnpm dev`
-4. Frontend server will be up and running on http://localhost:3000/
+5. Frontend server will be up and running on http://localhost:3000/

+## Additional Notes
+* To run all tests, ensure you're in the api directory, and run `$ pytest .`